 How to make it

 Meanwhile, slice chorizo thinly and pan fry in a dry frying pan.
 5 minutes should do it!
 Set aside, then lightly toast your pine nuts in the same way.
-Shake often to get them evenly toasted! (photos 3-6)
+Shake often to get them evenly toasted. (photos 3-6)

 When you’ve got all your salad components ready, spread out your salad leaves on a large share platter.
 Sprinkle over:

-- the roasted pumpkin
+- the warm roasted pumpkin

 - the pan fried chorizo

-- crumbled feta cheese (not too much!)
+- crumbled feta cheese

 - the toasted pine nuts (photos 7-11)

 - Equally, don’t be tempted to skip toasting the pine nuts.
 This step definitely adds something!
+Buy ready-toasted if you like.
+Otherwise you can roast them in just a couple of minutes in a dry frying pan (shake regularly and keep an eye on them!).

 - It’s worth trying to find really good quality chorizo.
 You can often find ‘healthier’ varieties at farmer’s markets etc.